Understanding the Presbyterian Church

 The word “Presbyterian” comes from the Greek for “elder”, and refers to the governance of the church.
 Elders are church members elected for Christian service by their congregations to represent them and to serve God and the church.
 There are two kinds of elders who participate in the government of the church: ‘ruling elders’ are elected laypeople, and ‘teaching elders’ are ordained ministers.

-The theology of the Presbyterian Church in Canada is founded on the teachings of the New Testament.
+The theology of the Presbyterian Church in Canada is founded on the teachings of the Old and New Testament.
 Its theology is called “reformed”, meaning that it belongs to the body of churches that the Reformation gave rise to in seeking to recover the teachings of Scripture.
 Such beliefs include:

 • The belief in the Trinity – God the Father, Son and Holy Spirit – as central to the faith.
 God is the Father to whom we come, the Son through whom we come, and the Spirit by whom we come.